DoMusic/Hybrid-Net/README.md

 # Hybrid-Net

-Real-time audio source separation, generate lyrics, chords, beat.
+Real-time Audio to chords, lyrics, beat, and melody.

 A transformer-based hybrid multimodal model, various transformer models address different problems in the field of music information retrieval, these models generate corresponding information dependencies that mutually influence each other.